o3de/o3de.org/content/docs/userguide/component-working.md

+description: ' Use the tools in &ALYlong;''s &component-system; to create entities, add components to entities, remove and reorder components, find an entity, and edit component properties. '
+slug: component-working
+title: Working with Components
+---
 # Working with Components<a name="component-working"></a>

 You can use the component entity system tools to create entities and add components to them\.
 Before you can work with components, you must [create an entity](creating-entity.md)\.